 As an important part of the NORAD system during the Cold War, a strong military presence, both Canadian and U.S., raised the profile of North Bay.
 Extensions to the city’s airport runways meant that during the September 11 Crisis in 2001, the airport served as an emergency facility as airliners rushed to get out of the skies.
 The longest runway was even certified as an alternate landing strip for NASA’s Space Shuttle program.

 Today, education, health and other public sector jobs dominate the local economy.
 At 330 km north of Toronto, North Bay, along with Sudbury, is a major centre in Ontario’s near north.
 Its mobile population are frequent car owners.
 With a stable population of about 53,000 people, the city avoids many of the typical issues that larger centres experience.

-How Much is Car Insurance in North Bay Ontario
+How Much Does Car Insurance Cost in North Bay

 |Quote Date||Average Auto Insurance Cost in North Bay*|